pughlab/MEDIPIPE/workflow/dependencies/README.md

 # Dependencies

 The R/Pythone packages are unavailable through conda/bioconda/r were cloned.
+Remember to remove the .git folder from cloned packages to avoid committing conflict.

 1. [ConsensusCruncher](https://github.com/pughlab/ConsensusCruncher) was cloned here to deal with the sequencing libraries come with custom barcodes, for instance, the Unique Molecular Identifier (UMI) enables accurate bioinformatic identification of PCR duplicates.
 A text file with these barcode sequences, one per line, is required for ConsensusCruncher's `--blist` parameter.